NordicESMhub/containers/cesm/2.1.0/README.md

 cp ./config_files/config_pes.xml_in_components_cam_cime_config /opt/uio/cesm/beta.cesm2.2/components/cam/cime_config/config_pes.xml
 ~~~

+These configuration files can also be in `$HOME/.cime` as explained [here](http://www.cesm.ucar.edu/events/tutorials/2017/porting-edwards.pdf).
+It needs to be tested as it could be a good way to run CESM from Galaxy.

 ### Create a new case

 Depending on the case chosen by the user (case, res, compset).
 For instance these options will be given by galaxy tools.